bjergsen243/learn-go-with-tests/html-templates.md

 It's really important that you exercise your tests failing, you'll thank yourself when you accidentally make a test fail 6 months later that you put in the effort *now* to check it fails with a clear message.

-## Write the minimal amount of code for the test to run and check the failing test output
+## Viết lượng code tối thiểu để chạy test và kiểm tra kết quả lỗi

 This is the minimal code to get the test running